 Professor Kennedy is one of the country's leading medical oncologists (retired).
-He is a Clinical Professor of Oncology in Trinity College Dublin and currently holds the position of Consultant Medical Oncologist at St Luke's and St James’s Hospitals (retired) where he is a past Chairman of the Medical Board of St James’s Hospital and a past member of the boards of both St James’s Hospital and of St Lukes Hospital in Rathgar.
+He is Clinical Professor of Oncology in Trinity College Dublin and currently holds the position of Co-Director of the Trinity St James’s Cancer Institute.

-He is a past Chairman of the Irish Clinical Oncology Research Group (ICORG), past Chairman of the Irish Society for Medical Oncology, and past Chairman of the Irish Cancer Society.
+He is a past Chairman of the Medical Board of St James’s Hospital and a past member of the boards of both St James’s Hospital and of St Lukes Hospital in Rathgar.
+He is a past Chairman of the Irish Clinical Oncology Research Group (ICORG), past Chairman of the Irish Society for Medical Oncology, and past Chairman of the board of the Irish Cancer Society.

 He chaired the Minister for Health’s Cancer Strategy Advisory Committee from 2015 to 2017.

 He led the Minister for Health’s Cancer Strategy Advisory Committee from 2015 to 2017.
 He has published over 150 scientific papers in the medical literature and he currently serves on the board of Cancer Trials Ireland.

 Professor Kennedy holds a Bachelor of Medicine, a Bachelor of Surgery and a Bachelor of Obstetrics from the University of Dublin, Trinity College where he was awarded a First Class Honours degree and won numerous prizes including the university Gold Medal in 1983.